anko/tapson/readme.markdown

 of output is marked with an end of transmission character (`U+0004`, also known as `^D` or EOF).

-Compulsory properties (each object must contain either or both of these):
+Compulsory properties (each object must contain one or both of these):

 -   `ok`::`boolean` Whether the test passed.
 -   `id`::`string` A unique identifier for the test, used for planned tests.